mindlesscrowdstudio/weather-dashboard-app/README.md

 - **Favorites**: Logged-in users can save, view, and remove their favorite cities.
 - **Search History**: Automatically tracks the last 10 unique cities searched by a user.
 - **Temperature Units**: Switch between Celsius and Fahrenheit.
-- **API Caching**: Backend caching with PostgreSQL to reduce redundant API calls and improve performance.
+- **API Caching**: High-speed backend caching with Redis to reduce latency and minimize external API calls.
 - **Responsive Design**: A clean, mobile-first design that scales to desktop screens.
 - **Accessibility**: Implementation of ARIA roles and labels for an enhanced user experience.